sooftware/ksponspeech/README.md

 <sup>1</sup>Elcomm, Kwangwoon Univ. <sup>2</sup>Data Science, Kwangwoon Univ. <sup>3</sup>KakaoBrain Corp.

+Thanks to [Hosung Park](https://github.com/indra622), Hyeonsoo Son for advice and insights

 It's been a while since KsponSpeech was released, but it's hard to compare performance because there's no established preprocessing method.
 So we're revealing the pre-processing method we used in the [KoSpeech](https://github.com/sooftware/KoSpeech) project.
 This project provides processing in characters, subwords, and grapheme units.

 ## Intro